sabeenlohawala/brain_segmentation/README.md

 ## How to Run

 The model training is run using the script in [scripts/commands/main.py](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/scripts/commands/main.py#L1).
 See [submit_requeue.sh](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/submit_requeue.sh#L1) for an example of how to submit an experiment as a batch job on the SLURM.
-There are three main options when running the script using the command line.
+There are two main options when running the script using the command line.
 The basic commands that use default experiment parameters, as well as a table listing the possible command line arguments, their description, and their possible values are included below:
 1. Train a new model.

     `python scripts/commands/main.py train`